cksystemsteaching/selfie/assignments/introductory-assignments.md

 | :--------- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | ------------: |
 | bits       |   1   |   1   |   0   |   1   |   0   |   1   |   1   |   0   |           -86 |

-We got the `MSB'with 1 as sign bit.
+We got the MSB with 1 as the sign bit.

-As **third step**, we need to add 1 to the result of step two.
+In the third step, we need to add 1 to the result of step two.

 | bit values |  +/-  |  64   |  32   |  16   |   8   |   4   |   2   |   1   | Decimal Value |
 | :--------- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | ------------: |